-Information for commercial and charitable providers (CCPs) funded by ESFA.
+Information for independent learning providers (ILPs) funded by ESFA.

 Information for independent learning providers

-This page provides information for commercial and charitable providers (CCPs) who receive Education and Skill Funding Agency (ESFA) formula funding for the provision of 16 to 19 education.
+This page provides information for independent learning providers (ILPs) who receive Education and Skills Funding Agency (ESFA) formula funding for the provision of 16 to 19 education.
 We consult with Association of Employment and Learning Providers (AELP) over the contents and design of this page.

-ESFA directly funds colleges, providers, schools, academies and independent specialist providers for the provision of education and training to students aged 16 to 19 (or are aged 19 to 24 and have an Education Heath and Care Plan (EHCP).
-Every year ESFA reviews the procedures for prospective providers of education to be recognised and receive funding.
+We directly fund colleges, providers, schools, academies and independent specialist providers for the provision of education and training to students aged 16 to 19 (or are aged 19 to 24 with an education, health and care (EHC) plan).
+Every year we review the procedures for prospective providers of education to be recognised and receive funding.

-All providers, other stakeholders and local authorities that receive ESFA formula funding for the provision of 16 to 19 education should comply with the funding guidance.
+All institutions that receive ESFA formula funding for the provision of 16 to 19 education must comply with our funding guidance.

 The funding guidance includes funding regulations, rates and formula, individualised learner record (ILR) returns and reconciliation arrangements, sub-contracting controls and other supporting information.

 Funding reconciliation and in-year growth

-CCPs with an ESFA contract are subject to adjustments for under-performance and over-performance.
+ILPs with an ESFA contract are subject to adjustments for under-performance and over-performance.
 We reconcile the institution’s outturn against the funding allocation.